PiotrRut/elonmusk-twitter-notifier/README.md

 ## Prerequisites 🗂

-In order to run this locally, make sure you're Python interpreter is between v3.6 and 3.8 - this is due to the fact that `tensorflow` won't work with newer versions.
+In order to run this locally, make sure you're Python interpreter is between v3.6 and 3.8 - this is due to the fact that Tensorflow won't work with newer versions.
 If you're on a newer Python version, consider downgrading with [pyenv](https://github.com/pyenv/pyenv).

 To install all the necessary dependencies, simply run the following command inside project root 👇🏻